pmiotti/Get-and-Clean-Data-Class-Project/README.md

 5  5           STANDING
 6  6             LAYING

-The script continues loading all of the ÒtestÓ and ÒtrainingÓ datasets:
+The script continues loading all of the "testÓ and "trainingÓ datasets:

         # load subjects, features, and activities for both test and train directories
         x.test <- read.table("./X_test.txt")